This website provides information for general purposes only.Read our full disclaimer

 InfrastructureTangible assets and long-term cashflow themesProject, regulatory and exit risk

 Eligibility must be checked separately for every fund.
-A strategy label does not prove Golden Visa eligibility.
+A strategy label does not prove Golden Visa eligibility; check the fund against AIMA's ARI page, AIMA's fund-route checklist and the fund's own legal documents.

 Private equity funds